 Domestic and sexual, abuse and violence is not acceptable.
 If you or someone you know is a victim, report it and get help.

-If you are in danger in your home, please leave and seek help, even if you're in an area with high coronavirus restrictions.
+If you are in danger in your home, please leave and seek help.
 Call 999 in an emergency.

 If you need urgent police help through the 999 service but cannot speak